task-brief

 The value is straightforward: a good brief reduces misunderstanding, prevents wasted work on the wrong problem, and makes handoff cleaner for another model, agent, or human.

-sole creation entry point for
+is also the sole creation entry point for

 .
 Once a brief is confirmed and the task is non-trivial enough to warrant persistence, this skill creates the task directory and writes the first journal entry.
 See "Creating a Task Directory" below.